LovreB/vue-tic-tac-toe/README.md

 ## 3.2 **Add winner text with computed property**

 Now we will print the name of the winner, or print whose turn it is next.
-Replace `Hello Codpubers` with a so called **computed property**.
-A computed property in Vue.js is a value which depends on other variables, and is updated when they are updated.
+Replace `Hello Codpubers` with a computed property, that depends on `winner`.
+If `winner` has a value, display the winner, otherwise display the one that is next up.
 Add the computed property to `App.vue` with the following code:

 ```
 // App.vue